-Introduction to modern techniques in the manipulation of genes, and their introduction and regulation in eukaryotic cells.
-Techniques include polymerase chain reaction, in vitro mutagenesis, and fluorescence microscopy.
-Laboratory work emphasizes the design and carrying out of student-designed protocols.
+This course will provide hands on experience in experimental techniques used to study biology of the cell.
+Techniques include subcellular fractionation, western blot, PCR, electrophoresis, Cell culture, transfection and fluorescence microscopy.
+Emphasis will be student driven experimental design.
 4260 Environmental Laboratory and Field Studies (2-0-6) Cross-listed as CHEM 4260 and GEOL 4260.
 Credit may only be earned for one.
 Prerequisite: credit for BIOL 1302/1102, CHEM 1308/1108, GEOL 1306/1106 and credit or enrollment in either BIOL 4360, CHEM 3320 or GEOL 3303.
 Laboratory fee required: \$30.
 Intensive laboratory and field investigations to illustrate principles and current concepts presented in BIOL 4360, CHEM 3320 and GEOL 3303 by sampling, measuring and analyzing biological, chemical and physical factors of select environments, with emphasis on the activities of humans and their effects on ecosystems.
 4301 Evolution of the Earth and its Inhabitants (3-3-0) Cross-listed as GEOL 4301.
 Credit may not be earned for both.
 Prerequisite: BIOL 1301/1101, 1302/1102, 3303, GEOL 1405, 1406.
 Analysis of the concepts and discoveries that led Darwin to propose his theory of natural selection to explain evolution and the subsequent lines of evidence in both geology and biology that substantiate his ideas and unify our understanding of the relationships of various organisms to each other.
 Specific groups of organisms will be discussed in relation to morphological changes through time as well as adaptations that may occur due to environmental changes and other variables.
 4303 Human Genetics (3-3-0) Prerequisite: BIOL 3303/3103 A study of inherited traits in humans with emphasis on the mapping of the human genome, molecular mechanisms of disease, Karyotyping and chromosomal abnormalities, genetic testing, gene therapy, and ethical issues associated with human genetics.
 4305 Physiological Ecology of Vertebrates (3-3-0) Prerequisite: BIOL 1302 and credit or enrollment in CHEM 3301.
 Focus on mechanisms used by vertebrates to adapt to their natural habitats.
 Topics include the relationship between evolution and adaptation, nature and levels of adaptation, mechanisms of adaptation and the major adaptations of selected vertebrates.
 Emphasis on adaptation to extreme environments.
 4310 Histology (3-3-0) Prerequisite: BIOL 1302/1102, CHEM 1308/1108, and credit or enrollment in BIOL 4110.
 A comprehensive overview of the microscopic and submicroscopic anatomy of the vertebrate body, with emphasis on humans.
 Special topics include histochemistry, tissue culture and pathophysiology.
 4313 Parasitology (3-3-0) Cross-listed as MBIO 4313.
 Credit may not be earned for both.
 Prerequisite: BIOL 1302/1102, CHEM 1308/1108, and credit or enrollment in BIOL 4113.
 Introduction to parasitism as a biological concept and a survey of specific parasites of medical and veterinary importance.
 Additional topics include the relationship of opportunistic parasites in the treatment of AIDS, immunodiagnosis and the status of vaccine development for parasitic diseases.
 4320 Cellular Biology (3-3-0) Prerequisite: BIOL 1302/1102, CHEM 1308/1108/4340, (CHEM 3302/3202 recommended) and junior-level standing.
 The composition, structure, functions and dynamics of cells.
 Topics include interrelations of organelles, molecular transport and membrane trafficking, cytoskeletal interactions, enzymatic catalysis and metabolism, nucleocytoplasmic relationships, intercellular communications and laboratory analyses.
 4325 Advanced Microscopy (3-1-6) Cross-listed as GEOL 4325.
 Credit may not be earned for both.
 Prerequisite: 16 hours of laboratory-based science including 8 hours at the upper level, and approval of instructor.
 Laboratory fee required: \$30.
-Instrumentation principles and laboratory exercises associated with the applications of a variety of microscopes and associated techniques, including preparation of samples, light microscopy (bright-field, darkfield, phase-contrast, polarized and fluorescent), scanning electron microscopy, transmission electron microscopy, and X-ray microanalysis.
-4330 Molecular Biology (3-3-0) Prerequisite: BIOL 3303/3103 and CHEM 4340.